BYLAWS & RESOLUTIONS

 A-13 PROFESSIONAL DEVELOPMENT

-The Plymouth County Education Association encourages school administrators to consider the needs of the teacher when creating and planning for professional development.
+The Plymouth County Education Association encourages school administrators to consider the needs of the teachers and Education Support Professionals (ESP’s) when creating and planning for professional development.
 A balance needs to be struck between teacher recertification needs and the professional needs of the district.
 The PCEA encourages districts to provide no cost alternatives for meaningful professional development to staff members.
-(2010)
+(2010, Amended: 2015)

 B. ADVANCE THE CAUSE OF EDUCATION FOR ALL INDIVIDUALS